 Maybe they want to travel the globe for ten years before settling down and you’re looking to be a housewife right away.
 Either way, you have to have some sort of a similar future for the relationship to really work.

-#5 Different expectations.
-Not only are unrealistic expectations a problem; having different expectations is problematic, too.
+Not only are unrealistic expectations a reason why good relationships end, having different expectations is problematic, too.
 One person might think that you two are headed to the altar and the other might just be dating you to figure out what they want.

 Having different expectations of one another in the relationship will almost definitely lead to a split if you can’t come to terms with it.